-In order to make our cash distributions at our minimum quarterly distribution rate of \$0.3375 per common unit and subordinated unit per complete quarter, or \$1.35 per unit per year, we will require available cash of approximately \$14.9 million per quarter, or \$59.7 million per year, based on our common units and subordinated units outstanding immediately upon completion of this offering (\$15.6 million or \$62.3 million, respectively, if the underwriters exercise in full their option to purchase additional common units).
+In order to make our cash distributions at our minimum quarterly distribution rate of \$0.3375 per common unit and subordinated unit per complete quarter, or \$1.35 per unit per year, we will require available cash of approximately \$15.3 million per quarter, or \$61.1 million per year, based on our common units and subordinated units outstanding immediately upon completion of this offering (\$16.0 million or \$63.9 million, respectively, if the underwriters exercise in full their option to purchase additional common units).
 We may not have sufficient available cash from operating surplus each quarter to enable us to make cash distributions at the minimum quarterly distribution rate under our cash distribution policy.
-The amount of cash we can distribute on our units principally depends upon the amount of cash we generate from our operations, which will fluctuate from quarter to quarter to approach of the trings:
+The amount of cash we can distribute on our units principally depends upon the amount of cash we generate from our operations, which will fluctuate from quarter to quarter based on, among other things:

-- the fees we charge and the margins we realize for our services; - $\bullet \quad \text{the prices of, levels of production of, and demand for, natural gas and natural gas liquids, or NGLs;}\\$ - · the volume of natural gas we gather, treat, compress, process, transport and sell, and the volume of NGLs we process or fractionate and sell; - · the relationship between natural gas and NGL prices; - · cash settlements of hedging positions; - the level of competition from other midstream energy companies; - · the level of our operating and maintenance and general and administrative costs; and - · prevailing economic conditions.
+- the fees we charge and the margins we realize for our services; - the prices of, levels of production of, and demand for, natural gas and natural gas liquids, or NGLs; - the volume of natural gas we gather, treat, compress, process, transport and sell, and the volume of NGLs we process or fractionate and sell; - the relationship between natural gas and NGL prices; - cash settlements of hedging positions; - the level of competition from other midstream energy companies; - the level of our operating and maintenance and general and administrative costs; and - prevailing economic conditions.